songtaow-git/HRGGM_paper/README.md

 ```

 Copy the **contents** of each directory under `Data_HRGGM_paper` into the identically named directory under `HRGGM_paper`.
 Preserve every internal directory name and relative path.

+`Supplementary_tables/` already belongs to the GitHub repository and has no
+matching directory in the Zenodo archive.
+Leave it unchanged when merging the
+five analysis directories.

 The final working copy must have one combined tree rooted at `HRGGM_paper`.
 Do not place the entire data archive as an additional nested directory, and do not flatten individual data files into the repository root.